Jthomp1993/milestone-project-3/README.md

 ### Returning Users

 * I am a user who has the been using the app over the last few months.
-I recently ate out at an amazing resteraunt in Shoreditch so i have returned to add it to the app as a new recommendation.
+I recently ate out at an amazing restaraunt in Shoreditch so I have returned to add it to the app as a new recommendation.

 * I am a user who visits London every summer.
 Last year I planned my trip using the app which was fantastic so I have returned again this year to plan my upcoming trip.